XHiddenProjects/CryptographyJS/README.md

-# CryptographyJS
+# CyberJS
-A simple JS library for Cryptography
+A simple JS library for Cybersecurity usage

 ## Table of Contents
 * [Initiate](#Initiate)